-I began writing the word facebook with the little letter f, not the big letter f because I didn’t want to give it the power it didn’t deserve.
+I started writing the word Facebook with the little letter f, rather than the capital letter f because I didn’t want to give it the power it didn’t deserve.

-Because it has taken away my power over the past 12 years.
+Because it has robbed me of my power for the previous 12 years.

-I needed to step away for my sanity, for my health and my mental well-being.
+I needed to take a break for my sanity, health, and mental well-being.

-My mom and dad had left facebook back around the end of July, I believe.
-Out of the blue, they just decided they were done and when my mom told me, I was like, “Wow, that sounds absolutely wonderful.
+My parents had left facebook around the end of July, I believe.
+They just decided they were done, and when my mom told me, I thought, “Wow, that sounds absolutely wonderful.
 I wish I could do that.”

 Why can’t I do that?